jenkins-infra/.github/profile/README.md

 The GitHub organization of the main Jenkins community including repositories of the [Jenkins core](https://github.com/jenkinsci/jenkins), plugins, libraries and developer tools is here: https://github.com/jenkinsci/

+### Jenkins Contributor Awards 2023

+The annual Jenkins award  is happening now!
+It recognizes contributions from individuals in the community and the progress made in the name of Jenkins.

+Nomination categories are:
+- Most Valuable Jenkins Advocate → Nominate Someone
+- Most Valuable Jenkins Contributor → Nominate Someone
+- Jenkins Security MVP → Nominate Someone

+Award timeline:
+- Nominations close: Friday, March 3
+- Voting opens: Wednesday, March 8
+- Voting closes: Tuesday, March 28
+- Winners announced at cdCon + GitOpsCon: May 8 – 9, 2023

+See the [announcement blogpost](https://www.jenkins.io/blog/2023/02/23/cdf-awards/) for more details for voting and nominate candidates.